SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 The internal pullups, however, are typically in the area of 30-50k (per spec.
 Room temperature, they're pretty close to 30k most of the time).
 That may be okay for 2 devices at standard speed.
 Even 3-4 devices gets dicey, and wiring could sink even the 2-device case.
 By default, most classic AVR cores, including the official ones, turn on the internal pullups - giving a default configuration that would work under simple conditions.
 But as more devices were added, the bus would fail unpredictably, and the failures that result are resistant to analysis.
 We don't enable them by default, that means that there is a 100% chance of failure if no external pullups are included, allowing the existence of a problem to be detected and diagnosed.
 If you want to use the internal (insufficient) pullups instead of using external ones, go ahead, calling `Wire.usePullups()` after choosing the pins with swap() - but *do so only with the knowledge that it is out of spec* and *cannot scale to a network with more devices*.
 Because of this, **`Wire.usePullups()` is intended for debugging only!** If it fixes anything, the external pullups are either absent, not connected properly or at all (cold solder joints? head in pillow defects are surprisingly common in home reflowed boards).

 The ease of using multiple voltages on an open drain bus was mentioned above, but it's worth elaborating a bit here.
 The standard certainly doesn't guarantee that a 5V device will recognize an I2C line only pulled up to 3.3V as high (though it generally will) - but on the AVR Dx and AVR Ex parts, there's an option to let you do far better than that: "SMBUS 3.0" voltage levels.
-This option also, by lowering the threshold voltages, can help cope with high bus capacitance (be careful of the case where devices running at over 3.3v are present which don't have this option enabled, especially if pushing to higher clock speeds, as they might not recognize the highs, or recognize them for long enough - This option is best used wish a bus full of devices that use lower logic levels).
+This option also, by lowering the threshold voltages, can help cope with high bus capacitance (be careful of the case where devices running at over 3.3v are present which don't have this option enabled, especially if pushing to higher clock speeds, as they might not recognize the highs, or recognize them for long enough - This option is best used with a bus full of devices that use lower logic levels).

 ## Valid Addresses
 Addresses are 7 bits - 8 bits are sent, and the least significant one indicates if it's a read or write operation.
 This leaves 128 addresses, however, some of them are "reserved", and have a special semantic meaning in I2C and I2C-compatible protocols.